-ANNUAL REPORT & 2021
+ANNUAL REPORT & 2022

-Elmo Insurance Ltd , Abate Rigord Street, Ta' Xbiex, XBX 1111, Malta T: 2343 0000 | info@elmoinsurance.com | www.elmoinsurance.com
+Elmo Insurance Ltd, Abate Rigord Street, Ta' Xbiex, XBX 1111, Malta T: 2343 0000 | info@elmoinsurance.com

-Elmo Insurance Limited (C-3500) is registered in Malta.
+Elmo Insurance (C-3500) is registered in Malta.
 Authorised to carry on general insurance business in terms of the Insurance Business Act (Chapter 403 of the Laws of Malta) and regulated by the Malta Financial Services Authority.